 - Exposure alone is not socialisation, interaction is key to socialisation

-- Never force your puppy into an interaction as this could stick with them as a negative experience
+- Never force your puppy into an interaction if they are uncomfotable as this could stick with them as a negative experience

 - Your puppy is the only one who will determine if the interaction was positive, so look out for signs of distress or anxiousness, remove the puppy and try again in a different way

-This time in a young dog’s life is time for us as owners ad pet parents to be proactive and guide our puppy for the best future they can have to be well adjusted adult dogs.
+This time in a young dog’s life is time for us as owners to be proactive and guide our puppy to ensure they become self assured and well adjusted adult dogs.